Accelerometers, load cells, force sensors and signal conditioners

 Road load tests measure the transient and steady state inputs of a vehicle as it operates over a road surface, accounting for vehicle and driving parameters such as mass, inertia, air and rolling resistance, road characteristics, engine loads, and vehicle speed.
 Data from road load data acquisition (RLDA) is used to control either a dynamometer to measure powertrain or chassis durability, or multi-axis hydraulic shakers to test structural durability.

 Vehicle durability testing can be performed in its entirety, with both powertrain and chassis induced loads, on a test track with a drive profile that replicates the intended road surface and vehicle parameters.
 While vehicle durability testing on a test track offers the most realistic load cases, it often takes longer to complete than simulated testing and is dependent on current ambient conditions.
 Simulated powertrain or vehicle structural durability, on the other hand, offers more repeatable test outcomes in an expeditious manner.

 Many vehicle systems and components experience complex static, dynamic, and thermal loading conditions when operated.
-Data gathered from road load or vehicle durability results are used to simulate these load conditions in a lab where forces and ambient temperatures acting on the test subject can be controlled.
-For controlled component durability testing, where control of the inputs and the response of the test object are crucial, PCB® offers robust quartz accelerometers with high sensitivity and excellent resolution that are well-suited for this demanding application.
-For tests requiring tight control of inputs over large temperature variations, PCB® Series 339A low temperature coefficient triaxial ICP® accelerometers, ensure accurate representation.
+Data gathered from road load or vehicle durability results are used to simulate these load conditions in a lab where forces and ambient temperatures acting on components can be controlled.
+For controlled component durability testing, where control of the inputs and the response of the test object are crucial, PCB offers robust quartz accelerometers with high sensitivity and excellent resolution that are well-suited for this demanding application.
+For tests requiring tight control of inputs over large temperature variations, PCB Series 339 low temperature coefficient, triaxial ICP® accelerometers ensure accurate representation.